piotr-szuberski/contrail-windows-docs/doc/ci_admin_guide/Update_Zuul.md

 ## Prerequisites

 - Ubuntu 16.04 or Windows Subsystem for Linux with Ubuntu
-    - It will serve as Ansible control maching
+    - It will serve as Ansible control machine
 - User's public SSH key installed on Zuulv2 instance
     - Please contact Windows CI team
 - Access to ansible vault key